Wouldn’t it be awesome to be able to get in a full workout and exercise in the comfort of your own home?

 Bowflex PR1000 Home Gym — This home gym machine isn’t as complete as the Blaze, but it’s a much more compact machine.
 It can be used for up to 30 exercises, and it includes a bench press and pull-down machine.
 At $100+ LESS than the Blaze, it’s a pretty solid piece of equipment.

-Weider Home Gym — This is a slightly more advanced gym machine than the Bowflex, and it uses weight discs instead of elastic bands.
-It comes with 6 different workout stations (leg, bicep curls, leg pressess, power rod, chest press, pull down, etc.), with over 210 pounds of resistance.
+Weider Home Gym — This is a slightly more advanced gym machine than the Bowflex, and it uses weight discs instead of elastic bands, particularly great for leg exercises and weight resistance muscle exercise.
+It comes with 6 different workout stations (leg, bicep curls, leg pressess, leg extension, power rod, chest press, pull down, etc.), with over 210 pounds of resistance.
 It’s also one of the cheapest home gym systems (see prices here).
+Check out how it compares to Total Gym here.

 Powerline BSG10X Home Gym — If you want something more complex and complete, this home workout machine is an excellent option.
 It only has 160 pounds of weight, but the frame is highly durable and long-lasting.
 It’s easy to assemble, and it offers a wide range of customization options for an optimum workout.